rphair/frankenwallet/docs/usage/will-testament.md

 ### IV.
 Advice on distribution {#distribution}

 This is a subjective, perhaps narrative document in your own words about how, when, and to whom the funds should be distributed, including (but not limited to):
-- what percentage, or which types of resources, you would like to distributed to each inheritor
+- what percentage, or which types of resources, you want distributed to each inheritor
 - whether you would like each of these resources distributed as cryptocurrency or fiat currency
 - how cryptocurrency should be converted to fiat: in which jurisdiction, and with what services *including URLs*
 - any message you would like to be distributed confidentially along with these funds